MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

 ## Summary

 This guide discussed how to use the Firebase Job Dispatcher to intelligently perform work in the background.
-It discussed how to encapsulate the work to be performed as a `JobService` and how to the `FirebaseJobDispatcher` to schedule that work, specifying the criteria with a `JobTrigger` and how failures should be handled with a `RetryStrategy`.
+It discussed how to encapsulate the work to be performed as a `JobService` and how to use the `FirebaseJobDispatcher` to schedule that work, specifying the criteria with a `JobTrigger` and how failures should be handled with a `RetryStrategy`.

 ## Related Links